-2022, while experiencing negative returns, followed a year of stellar investment performance in 2021 when the Equity Fund was up 27.4%, the Diversified Growth Fund (DGF) was up 14.2% and the Annuity Fund was down 8.3%.
-It is important to note that the Annuity Fund acts as a hedge against the cost of annuities (pensions) for members intending to purchase them on retirement.
+It is important to note that the Annuity Fund, which has generated negative returns on a 3-year basis, is designed to act as a hedge against the cost of annuities (pensions) for members intending to purchase them on retirement.
 As the value of the Annuity Fund falls, the cost of purchasing an annuity should fall in step, leaving the member insulated from price movements.

-Market movements over the last two years highlight the volatile nature of investing and stress the need for members to take a long-term view of investing their retirement savings.
+Market movements in recent years highlight the volatile nature of investing and stress the need for members to take a long-term view of investing their retirement savings.
 Periods where markets contract can be expected over the course of your retirement saving.
 Reacting to short term price movements has the potential to destroy value even for professional investors.
 The Scheme's default lifestyle strategy is designed with such volatility in mind.